keithasaurus/koda-validate/README.md

 assert person_validator_2({"name": "John Doe", "age": 30}) == Ok((30, "John Doe"))

 ```
-As you see, we have some flexibility in defining what we want to get back from a `dict_validator`.
+As you see, we have some flexibility in defining what we want to get back from a validated `dict_validator`.

 Another thing to note is that, so far, the results are all wrapped in an `Ok` class.
 The other possibility -- when
 validation fails -- is that an error message is returned, wrapped in the `Err` class.
 We do not raise exceptions to